 Jump Rope Means No More Excuses

-Moreover, jumping rope is definitely not a random exercise and nor is it just a ‘warmup.’
+Moreover, jumping rope is definitely not a random exercise and nor is it just a ‘warm-up.’
 Despite the misconception, some people might have.
 I personally jump rope every day or every second day.
 The advantage is that you can choose your intensity depending on if you want to warm up, burn calories or build strength.

 In fact, jump rope exercises and intervals can challenge your entire body in a small space of time.
 According to Chris Hill, personal trainer and owner of Personally Fit, you’re using multiple muscle groups with less impact on the body.
 Plus it’s a great cardio workout.
-Therefore, the exercise is actually more effective than jogging or running.
+Therefore, exercise is more effective than jogging or running.

-This is because these exercises are high impact and do not burn as many calories as efficiently.
+This is because these exercises are high-impact and do not burn as many calories as efficiently.
 Many people resort to jogging or running as a tool to burn body fat and get their fitness up.
-Yes, this makes sense because a run every now and then is great for your cardiovascular health.
+Yes, this makes sense because a run now and then is great for your cardiovascular health.
 However, unless you truly enjoy running, it can become quite a mundane and tedious task, particularly during cold winters.
-On top of this, most people experience injuries and bone or joint problems from too much running because it places continuous stress on your feet, shins, ankles, hips and legs.
+On top of this, most people experience injuries and bone or joint problems from too much running because it places continuous stress on your feet, shins, ankles, hips, and legs.

 Better yet, you don’t need any equipment besides a pair of training shoes and a jump rope.
 You also can’t complain about space or the cold because it is a workout that you can do in your lounge.
 All you need to do is push the furniture aside and mind you don’t whip any valuables off their shelves.
 Lastly, the workout can be done anywhere you like on most, if not any, flat surface.
-This makes things a lot more exciting, especially during summer time and means you can’t complain about it being boring.
+This makes things a lot more exciting, especially during summertime, and means you can’t complain about it being boring.
 That, and there’s probably almost enough jump rope techniques and tricks you can do to fill up an entire book.